Noah's Story

 "We never think it is going to happen to us... do we?"

-This didn't put me off and I joined a busy metropolitan police force in northern England in 2013.
-My ability to join had been hampered and delayed due to a recruitment freeze.
-However, I instantly fell in love with the job.
-The fast-paced nature of the role drew me in, I had always had a strong sense of right and wrong, and I was adamant I wanted to uphold what was right and challenge what was wrong as part of my work as a Police Officer.
+This didn’t deter me, and in 2013 I joined a busy metropolitan police force in northern England.
+My entry had been delayed due to a recruitment freeze, but once I started, I instantly fell in love with the job.
+The fast-paced nature of policing drew me in.
+I’ve always had a strong sense of right and wrong, and I was determined to uphold what was right and challenge what was wrong through my work.

-I realised I was passionate around helping those in need and supporting those who were the most vulnerable in our society.
+I quickly realised I was passionate about helping those in need and supporting the most vulnerable in our society.

-I know it sounds cliche, but I genuinely joined policing with a wish to serve and help my community.
-This deep rooted belief has never wavered or changed, and I have and will always hold this belief close to my heart.
-I think most police officers join with this strong sense of feeling to serve, and deep down what we want to do is keep the public safe, preserve life, protect those who can't look after themselves and secure property.
+I know it sounds cliché, but I genuinely joined the police with a desire to serve and help my community.
+This deep-rooted belief has never wavered, and I will always hold it close to my heart.
+I believe most officers join with a strong sense of duty... to keep the public safe, preserve life, and protect those who can't protect themselves.

-I was attacked in the early hours of a cold, wet, wintery Sunday morning on a busy city centre street whilst policing the nighttime economy.
-I was there to make sure that those who were out enjoying the nightlife were able to do so safely and without being the victim of a crime.
-It was an operational deployment I had done routinely over several years and something I was extremely comfortable doing.
-I enjoyed being out on foot, sociably interacting with people out visiting the city, passing directions and taking positive action when I needed, to ensure a safe night was able to be enjoyed by all.
+I was attacked in the early hours of a cold, wet, wintery Sunday morning on a busy city centre street while policing the nighttime economy.
+I was there to ensure people enjoying the nightlife could do so safely and without becoming victims of crime.
+It was a routine deployment I had done many times over the years, something I was confident and comfortable doing.
+I enjoyed being out on foot, interacting with the public, giving directions, and helping ensure everyone had a safe night.

-After shaking their hands, I turned and noticed another of my colleagues Olivia trying to reason with two large men.
-Both were clearly under the influence of alcohol and drugs; both were extremely aggressive and pushing Olivia back towards the wall.
-I saw, as Olivia drew her PAVA gas canister and fired two short bursts of spray at both men.
-One immediately retreated, but the other continued with his threatening, aggressive behaviour.
-Tom and I instinctively went over to support Olivia as it was clear this male had and was committing several offences.
-We quickly took control of the male, placing him quickly to the floor and handcuffing him as Olivia simultaneously placed him under arrest.
+After the handshakes, I turned and saw our colleague Olivia trying to reason with two large, aggressive men.
+Both were clearly under the influence of alcohol and drugs and were pushing Olivia back toward a wall.
+I saw her draw her PAVA spray and fire two short bursts.
+One man retreated, but the other remained threatening.
+Tom and I instinctively moved to support Olivia.
+The man was clearly committing multiple offences.
+We quickly restrained him, placed him on the ground, and handcuffed him as Olivia placed him under arrest.

-Conscious of getting the arrested male back onto his feet, to preserve his dignity, whilst maximising our safety we arranged to get the male back onto his feet.
-As I did so, all I remember is as I stepped up on my right leg and looked up, I saw this fist rain down on me and contacting my face.
-The instant pain and feeling were unbelievable as I felt one side of my face disintegrate and move across into the opposing side.
-I then felt a deep numbing feel as I passed out, seeing my attackers figure fading out.
+Conscious of preserving the arrested male’s dignity while ensuring our safety, we arranged to help him back onto his feet.
+As I stepped up on my right leg and looked up, all I remember is his fist raining down on me, striking my face.
+The pain was instant and overwhelming, I felt one side of my face collapse and shift into the other.
+A deep numbness followed as I passed out, watching my attacker’s figure fade away.

-In the weeks passed and my injuries slowly began to cover but my self-esteem and confidence plummeted.
-I felt my injuries were that obvious that everyone was looking at me.
-I got annoyed at people checking in with me to see how I was, but I also yearned too for reassurance from people to make sure that I hadn't upset them too.
-I know now that I was suffering from depression.
-Trying to sleep was the worst as I had nightmare and relived over what had happened to me in my dreams, over and over again.
-I realised I needed help and reached out to my forces occupational health unit only to be advised that the waiting list was fourteen plus weeks and a fortnight to even be seen for triage.
+In the weeks that followed, my physical injuries slowly healed, but my self-esteem and confidence plummeted.
+I felt like everyone was staring at me.
+I became irritated when people checked in, yet I also craved reassurance.
+I now know I was suffering from depression.
+Sleep was the worst, nightmares replayed the attack over and over.
+I realised I needed help and reached out to my force’s occupational health unit, only to be told the waiting list was over fourteen weeks, with a two-week wait just for triage.

-I now feel like I have got my life back on track from recovering mentally and physically from my injuries.
-I am still in policing and doing a job that I love.
-I will always be grateful to the Police Treatment Centre and Thin Blue Line UK for being there for me when I needed them and its down to them that I am still here as a police officer and able to uphold my belief that I am here to serve my community and help those when in need.
+I now feel like I’ve got my life back on track, having recovered both mentally and physically from my injuries.
+I’m still in policing, doing the job I love.
+I will always be grateful to the Police Treatment Centre and Thin Blue Line UK for being there when I needed them.
+It’s thanks to their support that I’m still serving as a police officer, able to uphold my belief in helping my community and supporting those in need.

 Thank you for taking the time to read my story.